Apply for citizenship – for children with one Swedish parent

 - the child has lived an orderly life (read more about the requirement of an orderly life).

-Keep in mind that it is the Swedish citizen guardian, who must submit the application.
+Keep in mind that it is the parent/legal guardian who is a Swedish citizen that must submit the application.

-If the child has more than one guardian, the other guardian must also sign the application.
+If the child has more than one parent/legal guardian, the other parent/legal guardian must also sign the application.

 If the child has turned 12 years of age, the child must also sign the application as an expression that he or she wants to become a Swedish citizen.